Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.04 team ERA ranks 26th among all league pitching staffs.
+- The Rockies have the 27th-ranked team ERA across all MLB pitching staffs (5.16).

-- Rockies pitchers combine to surrender 35 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- The Rockies rank 25th in baseball in home runs given up (36 total, 1.3 per game).

-- Freeland makes the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts through 27 1/3 innings pitched.
+- The Rockies will send Davis (0-0) to make his third start of the season.

-- The lefty last appeared on Saturday against the Philadelphia Phillies, when he tossed six innings, allowing four earned runs while giving up five hits.
+- His last appearance came on Friday, April 21 against the Philadelphia Phillies, when the right-hander tossed 4 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.